munniomer/100-Days-Of-Machine-Learning-Challenges/log.md

 **Thoughts**: Practiced the quizes on Vectors and Spaces.

+### Day 3: May 20, 2019
+**Today's Progress**: Continued learning Linear Algebra and finished Vectors and spaces videos on Khan Academy.

+**Thoughts**: Practiced the quizes on unit vectors.

 ## Contents

 * [Course Objective - Click here to learn more about this course](course-objective.md)